Skip to content Skip to footer

 Cellular agriculture is the process of producing animal-based foods and other products directly from animal cells.

-Cellular agriculture offers a wide range of products from cultivated meat, poultry, fish and seafood, to other animal-based products e.g., cultivated foie gras, eggs, dairy and other non food products.
+Cellular agriculture offers a wide range of products from cultivated meat, poultry, fish and seafood, to other animal-based products e.g., cultivated foie gras, eggs, dairy and other non-food products

 A small sample of animal cells is placed into a growth medium.
 The cells, nourished and stimulated by the growth medium, grow and develop into muscle, fat or other tissues to form meat and other animal products.